 If you think that the continually filling up a pitcher water filter or you need a much larger capacity than a pitcher, then you should consider the ISpring RCC7.
-This under the sink filter delivered a fantastic performance in our lead and chlorine removal tests and a great job in our mineral removal assessments.
+This under the sink filter delivered a fantastic performance in our lead and chlorine removal tests and a great job in our sodium removal assessments.
 This filter makes the water taste crisp and clean and doesn't impart any negative flavors.

 However, this product is definitely on the more expensive side, both initially and when purchasing replacement filters.
-The RCC7 is a much larger system that will eat up a non-trivial amount of the space under your sink and has a much more involved installation process.
+The RCC7 is a much larger system that will eat up a non-trivial amount of space under your sink and has a much more involved installation process.
 It also has a relatively mediocre flow rate.
 Despite all of this, it is still our first choice when it comes to under the sink water filters, making it a great option for someone who wants clean and great tasting filtered water on tap at all times.

 Read Full Review: iSpring RCC7